Snger/brings-Mac-best-features-to-Windows/step-by-step.md

 >> Linux Man Page

 ### Android Studio
-> choco install -y jdk8
+> - choco install -y jdk8
+> - Configure the ANDROID_HOME environment variable
+>> Open the System pane under System and Security in the Control Panel, then click on Change settings....
+Open the Advanced tab and click on Environment Variables....
+Click on New... to create a new ANDROID_HOME user variable that points to the path to your Android SDK:
+>> c:\Users\YOUR_USERNAME\AppData\Local\Android\Sdk
-> file - Settings - Install JetBrain plugin - IdeaVim
+> - File - Settings - Install JetBrain plugin - IdeaVim
-> enable VT-x in BIOS
+> - Enable VT-x in BIOS
-> - Power on/Reboot the machine and open the BIOS (as per Step 1).
+>> Power on/Reboot the machine and open the BIOS (as per Step 1).
-> - Open the Processor submenu The processor settings menu may be hidden in the Chipset, Advanced CPU Configuration or Northbridge.
+>> Open the Processor submenu The processor settings menu may be hidden in the Chipset, Advanced CPU Configuration or Northbridge.
-> - Enable Intel Virtualization Technology (also known as Intel VT-x) or AMD-V depending on the brand of the processor.
+>> Enable Intel Virtualization Technology (also known as Intel VT-x) or AMD-V depending on the brand of the processor.
 The virtualization extensions may be labelled Virtualization Extensions, Vanderpool or various other names depending on the OEM and system BIOS.
-> - Select Save & Exit.
+>> Select Save & Exit.

 ### sublime text 3

 ### GoldenDict
+> right click tool bar - Search Pane (ctrl + s)
+> Preferences - Interface - ESC key hides main window
+> Preferences - Hotkeys - Use the following hotkey to show or hide the main window: Alt+Shlft+M
+> Preferences - Audio - Auto-pronounce words in main window
+> Preferences - Audio - Auto-pronounce words in scan popup
->> <Longman Pronunciation Dictionary 3rd Ed.>, <collins英汉双解学习词典>, <Oxford Advanced Learner's English-Chinese Dictionary, extended fourth edition.>, <Concise Oxford English Dictionary and Thesaurus>, <Collins (En-En) (for Lingvo x3)>, <English(US) Morphology>, <简明英汉汉英词典>
+> <Longman Pronunciation Dictionary 3rd Ed.>, <collins英汉双解学习词典>, <Oxford Advanced Learner's English-Chinese Dictionary, extended fourth edition.>, <Concise Oxford English Dictionary and Thesaurus>, <Collins (En-En) (for Lingvo x3)>, <English(US) Morphology>, <简明英汉汉英词典>
 > - [欧陆词典](http://www.eudic.net/eudic/windows.aspx)
 >> 词典： <collins双解词典>, <英汉-汉英词典>, <有道在线词典>, <听力原声例句>
 >> 设置 - 快捷键 - 开启|关闭鼠标自动取词 - SHIFT+ALT+M， 其他快捷键 - 无